 - Lack of Creativity—Not having anyone to bounce ideas off can lead many solo workers to professional creative slumps.

 - Less Support—If you work for yourself, there’s an added layer of having all the responsibility for your job’s success placed on your shoulders.
-If you find yourself struggling with this, hiring a few professionals who can support your endeavors may help.
+If you struggle with this, hiring a few professionals who can support your endeavors may help.

 - Isolation—In an office setting, you often get to catch up with coworkers and beat midday boredom with a quick chat at the water cooler.
-However, when working alone, there is often no social interaction to keep you alert and motivated.
+However, working alone often means no social interaction to keep you alert and motivated.